 Use listening skill drills to encourage self-awareness and relationship management.
 Introduce exercises that allow teammates to practice empathy for their coworkers.

 In team-building drills, you’ll notice who is comfortable interacting and who may resist.
 It is important to introduce exercises that enable all individuals to be involved and equally heard.

-Investing in emotional intelligence coaching for your leadership team will expand a variety of important leadership skills.
+Investing in emotional intelligence training for your leadership team will expand a variety of important leadership skills.